MySQL

 -

-Create an administrative username and password combination in your MySQL instance, by running the following command:
+If you are using version 5.7 of MySQL, create an administrative username and password combination in your MySQL instance by running the following command:

 CREATE USER 'entitle_service_account'@'%' IDENTIFIED BY 'password'; GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, RELOAD, PROCESS, REFERENCES, INDEX, ALTER, SHOW DATABASES, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, REPLICATION SLAVE, REPLICATION CLIENT, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, CREATE USER, EVENT, TRIGGER ON *.* TO 'entitle_service_account'@'%' WITH GRANT OPTION;